amicoleo/notes/README.md

 ## Social Image
-- On the post.html layout, uncomment the custom CSS and serve the blogpage
+- On the post.html layout, set *generateSocialImage = true*
+- Reloadl the page
 - Tweak size and padding as needed
-- On Chrome, inspect element, right click on the body element, and press capture screenshot
+- On Chrome, inspect element, right click on the body element, and press "capture node screenshot"
+- Save it on assets/nameSocialImage.png
+- Write the image name in the blog post header, on the *socialImage* tag
+- Remember to set *generateSocialImage = false*